plumbusp/RavintolanApp/README.md

 # 🍽️ Restaurant App

 A Unity-based interactive restaurant application built with C#.
 The app handles order creation, menu item filtering, and stores orders in .txt files on the local machine.
-The app also includes a separate requester login for confirming orders.
+The app also includes a separate requester login for confirming orders and persists application state between sessions.

 ## 📌 Overview